IbrohimRasulov/bookstore/README.md

 # Bookstore

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
-By building this application, I learned how to use React.
+> The Bookstore is a website that allows you to display a list of books, add a book, remove a selected book.
+By building this application, I learned how to use Redux with React.

 ## Built With